Program - ICPC 2016

 2:00 - 3:30 pm

-Technical Research 4: Language Usage PDFLink
+Technical Research 4: Language Usage PDF

 Room: Trinity | Session Chair: Collin McMillan

-Can We Find Stable Alternatives for Unstable Eclipse Interfaces? | PDFLink
+Can We Find Stable Alternatives for Unstable Eclipse Interfaces? | PDF

 Simon Kawuma, John Businge, and Engineer Bainomugisha